OuHangKresnik/Ninja/raspberry/raspberry.md

   - If you don't have a screen as well, and your raspberry is connected to the same rooter as your mac, then you can try to use nmap: nmap 192.168.0.\* -p 22 to search all machines which has opened port 22 (for ssh), then you can try: ssh user@ipAddressYouFind
     - brew install nmap
   - If you have a screen, actually you can find the ip address by move your mouse to the connection icon on right upper side.
+  - the default user of the pi is "pi", and the password is the usual one
 2. Install the touch screen
   - Followed the instruction:
     - sudo apt-get update # sudo apt-get upgrade # sudo reboot